 If you have found this page while looking for a wedding officiant, congratulations on your engagement!
 I would be honored and happy to be a part of your wedding celebration.

-There are many ways you might have found me for your ceremony: as a Humanistic Rabbi with Kol Hadash Humanistic Congregation, as a Humanist Officiant through The Humanist Society, a listing of intermarriage officiants from InterfaithFamily.com, or because of positive word of mouth from one of my previous couples (even a positive online review like this one from 2006!).
+There are many ways you might have found me for your ceremony: as a Humanistic Rabbi with Kol Hadash Humanistic Congregation, as a Humanist Officiant through The Humanist Society, a listing of intermarriage officiants from InterfaithFamily.com, or because of positive word of mouth from one of my previous couples (even a positive online review like these!).
 No matter how you found me, I’m sure we can create a meaningful celebration of your love together.

 When it comes to weddings, I’m happy to:

 - Create personalized ceremonies for wedding couples, including what they want and avoiding what they don’t – I never force a pre-written ceremony template on you;